eoftedal/2019/_talks/Smart_Locks_Dumb_Security.md

 - name: David Lodge
   image: DavidLodge.jpg
   bio: |
     David Lodge is a grumpy Yorkshireman who has been doing this sort of stuff for too long.
-Pen tester by day, pretender at hardware by night; likes taking stuff apart, but is unable to get it back together afterwards.
-He's only doing this because he's never been to Oslo and to try and get a free ticket and is secretly hoping that no-one will be present at the talk.
+He is a pen tester by day, pretender at hardware by night.
+He likes taking stuff apart, but is unable to get it back together afterwards.
+He's only doing this because he's never been to Oslo and to try and get a free ticket.
+He is secretly hoping that no one will be present at his talk.
 ---

-The rise of cheap, low powered communication technology has been most prominent in the fields of locks, where the traditional model of a key, rfid reader or magnetic stripe does not work for many use cases.
+The rise of cheap, low-power communication technology has been most prominent in the fields of locks, where the traditional model of a key, RFID reader or magnetic stripe does not work for many use cases.

-This talk will be demonstrating how many smart locks fail to fully think out security and in many ways make the smart locks weaker than its low-tech equivalent.
+This talk will demonstrate how the designers of many smart locks failed to fully consider security and in many ways made the smart locks weaker than their low-tech equivalents.

-And yes, some of these methods will be destructive, as much as can be done in an unventilated room at least.
+And yes, some of these methods will be destructive, at least insofar as can be done in an unventilated room.

-I will be going through several smart locks, all designed for convenience and showing where the security flaws are and the different vectors to attack.
+David will review several smart locks that were designed for convenience, and point out the security flaws and attack vectors.

-This will include attacks on:
+These attacks will include:
 * BLE
-* magnets
+* Magnets
-* screwdrivers
+* Screwdrivers
-* hitting it with a hammer
+* Hitting it with a hammer
-* blowtorches
+* Blowtorches
-* bolt cutters.
+* Bolt cutters

-I will be bringing some padlocks for audience members to have a go at bolt cutterering themselves to see how weak most padlocks actually are.
+David will bring some padlocks for audience members to have a go at with bolt cutters themselves, just to see how weak most padlocks actually are.

-Some locks will be focused on, specifically the Nokelock series of products, the slok lock and ultraloq.
-Including demostration of how the protocols were reversed and how they can be used to unlock a padlock from a python script or Android device.
+We will focus on the Nokelock series of products, the SLOK lock and Ultraloq, including demostrations of how the protocols were reversed and how a python script or Android device can be used to unlock these padlocks.